The Mad Optimist: History

 In mid 2016, the company created the brand DesignMySoap.com which offered customized personal care products.

 The company was part of the 2017 cohort of Cincinnati, Ohio–based startup accelerator, The Brandery.

 In 2018 the company partnered with global brand design agency LPK who helped it rebrand as The Mad Optimist.

-The company gained notoriety when it was featured on May 15, 2020, on ABC's Shark Tank, Season 11 Finale Episode 24.
+On May 15, 2020, The company featured on ABC's Shark Tank, Season 11 Finale Episode 24.
 Shark and billionaire entrepreneur Mark Cuban offered to invest $60,000 for 20% equity stake in their business.